Web-n-Composite/crypto-hacks-list/README.md

-<p>The value of lost assets: 533 million US dollars.</p>
+**The value of lost assets: 533 million US dollars.**

 ![image](https://user-images.githubusercontent.com/114734003/206682926-6f7ed445-f113-43b1-8c3f-01cdba4c1fac.png)

-<p>Coincheckwas the leading exchange in Japan, but the hack showed how insecure the platform was.&nbsp;The hackers managed to spread the virus via email, allowing them to steal the private keys.&nbsp;After that, it was surprisingly easy, as&nbsp;&nbsp;<a href="https://blockonomi.com/coincheck-hack/"><u>Coincheck did not use smart contracts or multi-signatures, and all the coins were stored in one wallet</u></a>&nbsp;&nbsp;.&nbsp;The total value of the stolen cryptocurrency is one of the highest ever, with an estimated value of&nbsp;<em>$533 million</em>&nbsp;at the time of the hack .&nbsp;</p>
+Coincheckwas the leading exchange in Japan, but the hack showed how insecure the platform was.
+The hackers managed to spread the virus via email, allowing them to steal the private keys.
+After that, it was [surprisingly easy, as](https://blockonomi.com/coincheck-hack/) Coincheck did not use smart contracts or multi-signatures, and all the coins were stored in one wallet.
+The total value of the stolen cryptocurrency is one of the highest ever, with an estimated value of $533 million at the time of the hack.

-<p>It is noteworthy that the cryptocurrency exchange is still operating.&nbsp;It started&nbsp;&nbsp;<a href="https://www.coindesk.com/coincheck-exchange-has-now-reinstated-all-cryptos-since-january-hack"><u>offering full service again in November 2018</u></a>&nbsp;&nbsp;.&nbsp;While the hack was believed to have been carried out by North Korean hackers,&nbsp;&nbsp;<a href="https://thenextweb.com/hardfork/2019/06/17/russian-hackers-coincheck-hack/"><u>the malware was created by Russian hacker groups</u></a>&nbsp;&nbsp;.</p>
+It is noteworthy that the cryptocurrency exchange is still operating.
+[It started](https://www.coindesk.com/coincheck-exchange-has-now-reinstated-all-cryptos-since-january-hack) offering full service again in November 2018.
+While the hack was believed to have been carried out by [North Korean hackers](https://thenextweb.com/hardfork/2019/06/17/russian-hackers-coincheck-hack/) the malware was created by Russian hacker groups.